ZYF1997CN/DO_NOT_SUSPEND_MY_ACCOUNT/README.md

 GitHub Support

 This was sent from Github at 7:39 PM, 15/04/2024.
 Once I saw this email on the next morning, I clicked the link but the webpage told me it was expired.
 # And since then the login page showed me that my account had been suspended.
+And I quote:
+>Access to your account has been suspended due to a violation of our Terms of Service.
+Please contact support for more information.

+It's illegial for Github users to sleep or what?

 # There are many victims like me all around the world:
 1. https://www.reddit.com/r/github/comments/18yelze/github_account_suspended_and_no_response_from/
 2. https://www.reddit.com/r/github/comments/1bp8wzg/account_got_suspended/